vtex-apps/wishlist/README.md

 ## Usage

-To use this component, it's just necessary to install it in your store, using the following command:
+In order to use this app, install it on your store with:

 `vtex install vtex.wishlist`